-- Expenses are complete, well described, and eligible (See Annex 2 for general information on eligible and ineligible costs).
+- All direct costs are included, well described and eligible (See Annex 2 for general information on eligible and ineligible costs).

 9.0 Organizational ability relevant to the initiative

-- The organization's ability (expertise and experience) to carry out the initiative is demonstrated.
+- The organization's ability (expertise and experience) to carry out the initiative is clearly demonstrated and detailed.

-- The local capacity in financial management, technical issues, results-based monitoring, procurement, human resources, and other expertise and staff required to deliver initiative activities and outcomes is demonstrated.
+- The local capacity in financial management, technical issues, results-based management and monitoring, procurement, human resources, and other expertise and staff required to deliver initiative activities and outcomes, is all demonstrated.

-- The local capacity to manage environment, gender, and governance themes (where identified as being relevant by the applicant) is demonstrated.
+- The local capacity to manage environment, gender equality, and governance themes is all demonstrated.

 - Initiative examples demonstrate significant and relevant technical experience and prior initiative successes in delivering results.